RasmusRendal/chemilang/MANUAL.md

 This feature allows the user to define submodules, which can be reused multiple times by different supermodules.

-Take for instancre, the submodule `Addition`:
+Take for instance, the submodule `Addition`:

 ```
 # addition.chem